 Step 6 – Loosen Here and Tighten There

-This step is where I basically take a step back, have a look where I am at and make adjustments from there.
-Some areas I want to tighten up and refine, whilst other areas and I want make more rough and loosen up.
+This step is where I basically take a step back, have a look at where I am at, and make adjustments from there.
+Some areas I want to tighten up and refine, whilst other areas I want make more rough and loosen up.

 I also make some slight adjustments to the color harmony of the painting, darkening the sky slightly and adding some more orange tones to the sun area.